ekawamoto1/CSharpStatsWF/README.md

 input box dialog in C#: [InputBox (C#)](https://www.csharp-examples.net/inputbox/)

 ## Running Journal
+Tue 07/28: using INputBox as a model, made MyMessageBox that would open on top of other windows, use fixed-width font

 Thu 07/23: got Windows Forms elements to work

 Thu 07/23: ported over Dataset object from console version of CSharpStats app